 "To me she represents nothing less than the very secrets of the world." - Takao Akizuki (The Garden of Words)

-10 = The pinnacle of my anime experience.
-No more satisfaction can be derived from any medium of entertainment - anime, manga, book, movie etc. My absolute favourites. (eg. Shinsekai Yori, Durarara!!)
+10 = The pinnacle of the anime experience.
+My absolute favourites from any medium of entertainment - anime, manga, literature, film etc. (eg. Shinsekai Yori, Kimi no Na wa.)

-9 = An absolutely fantastic anime that presented themselves to be stellar in all factors I care about.
-In some cases, hardly distinguishable from my 10s. (eg. Fate/Zero, Haikyuu!!)
+9 = A fantastic anime that presented itself to be stellar in all relevant factors.
+In some cases, hardly distinguishable from my 10s. (eg. Kotonoha no Niwa, Haikyuu!!)

-7 = A great show.
-Captivating enough for me to watch several episodes in one sitting. (eg. Noragami, KnB S1, Parasyte)
+7 = A great show; captivating enough for me to watch several episodes in one sitting. (eg. Hanasaku Iroha, Seirei no Moribito, Pale Cocoon)

-6 = A good show I had fun watching.
-I tuned in week after week with some anticipation. (eg. Zetsuen no Tempest, Kyoukai no Kanata)
+6 = A good show with sufficient entertainment value such that I tuned in week after week with some anticipation. (eg. Zetsuen no Tempest, Kyoukai no Kanata)

 4 = Overall mediocre to bad.
 It had its highs but were counteracted by fundamental issues I had with them.
-I'd have rather not watched them but that knowledge only came in hindsight as there were good moments/episodes. (eg. Log Horizon S2, Tasogare Otome x Amnesia)
+I'd have rather not watched them but such knowledge comes only in retrospect. (eg. Kuromukuro, Tasogare Otome x Amnesia)

-<3 = To get a 2 or 1, a show would have to offend me.
+1 = To get a 1, a show would have to truly offend me.
 These would be awarded to shows like Kiss x Sis, Yosuga no Sora, the infamous Boku no Pico etc, none of which I have watched, am watching or will ever watch.

 I rate by enjoyment which is the ultimate factor and end result of watching a show.
-MAL and many of its users have this deluded view that enjoyment is somehow a factor rather than an end result.
-If a show elicits a positive reaction from you, regardless of the origin of that reaction, you'd be a liar to discredit it.
-For one's personal reactions to any artistic work is the only criterion which remains constant throughout time.
-Whereas artistic periods and the general consensus inevitably changes over time due to political, social or even economic realities, it is what your brain "feels" that stays the same.
-And I feel it is imperative that one should remain true to him or herself and make their own judgements free from others' judgements and opinions.
+If a show elicits a positive reaction from you, regardless of the origin of that reaction, it would be disingenuous to discredit it as one's initial reactions to any artistic work is the only criterion which remains constant throughout time whereas artistic periods and the general consensus inevitably changes over time due to political, social or even economic realities.
+It is how you initially felt that stays the same and I feel it is imperative that one should remain true to theirselves and make their own judgements free from others' judgements and opinions.
 Enjoyment is also a misused term in the MAL community.
 You enjoy something BECAUSE the plot was good, the characters were good etc. You cannot simply separate the two because plot, characters and any factor you as an individual care about when watching a show is a subset of enjoyment or to use a more fitting term - satisfaction.
 Everything contributes to enjoyment/satisfaction.
 It is the end result, not an independent constituent factor.
 I also find it foolish in most cases to have a normal distribution (Bell curve) of ratings because unless you watch every anime regardless of what it is, you should watch stuff which you like and by default, your average rating should be higher than a 5 which will naturally create a skewed distribution.
-There's no reward for masochistic and obsessive compulsions to complete shows.
-You're the only one that suffers, both from a bad experience and the opportunity cost of wasted time.
-So essentially, be honest with yourself.